Pulasu Co.

 Filled with intricate, detailed, and storytelling symbolism that expresses Inga culture & heritage.

-Earring specs:
+Earring Details

 Length: 6.5 in.